HDRUK/hutch/app/HutchAgent/README.md

-# `linkliteagent`
+# `hutchagent`
 ## About
-This is the source code for the Link Lite agent.
+This is the source code for the Hutch agent.
 The agent will:
   - read data requests from a queue,
   - find the data in a database,
   - perform obfuscation, low count filtering, etc,